 LaGuardia Airport (LGA) is one of the three major airports serving the New York City region, along with John F. Kennedy International Airport in Queens and Newark Liberty International Airport in New Jersey.
 Each day LaGuardia welcomes thousands of passengers arriving in New York and departing to cities throughout the United States and some international destinations.
 About 14.5 million passengers went through LGA during just the first half of 2018.

-The airport is currently undergoing major renovation that began in 2016.
+The airport is currently undergoing major renovations that began in 2016.
 The airport is staying open during the entire renovation, however, the rebuilding process means there will be several changes for passengers arriving and departing from the airport during the construction time.
 (Be sure to refer to the links throughout this article to get the most up to date information about the current state of the renovation.)

 LaGuardia Code, Location, and Contact Information

 - Location: LaGuardia is in northern Queens, on Flushing and Bowery bays, in the East Elmhurst section of Queens and borders Astoria and Jackson Heights.
 It's the closest airport to Midtown Manhattan at just eight miles away.

 - Website: www.laguardiaairport.com

 - Tracking information: You can track flights as well as departures and arrivals.